-More than anything, being refined is about quality over quantity, a concept seemingly lost in our society.
+More than anything, being refined is about quality over quantity, a concept often lost in our consumer-driven society.

 Grace, admittedly, takes a bit more practice, but if the effort is made, it begins to become second-nature.
 At the root of grace is kindness.
 If you start there, you’ll almost never fail.

 Write that thank you note, help someone who is loaded down with packages, listen, say hello.
 These little things could mean so much to another person.

 No one is perfect, but we can at least try, which is half the battle.
 One day, we’ll wake up and our closets, cabinets, shelves, rooms, offices and lives will be chocked full of beauty, maybe not expensive, luxury goods (which doesn’t matter), but the best we can afford of everything and everyone important to us.

 “Everything has its beauty, but not everyone sees it.” — Confucius